An Adversarial Approach to Structural Estimation: Additional Notes on the Empirical Application

-Finally, we now give details on our choice of tuning parameters of the algorithm for training the discriminator.
-Recall we choose $\mathcal{D}$ the set of feedforward neural network with 2-hidden layers with 20 and 10 neurons, respectively, with sigmoid activation functions in both layers.
-We rely on state of the art estimation algorithms in the R Keras package for training the discriminator.
-In particular, we use the default ADAM optimization algorithm, which incorporates stochastic gradient descent, and backpropagation for fast computation of gradients.
-For implementation of stochastic gradient descent, we select a small batch size of 120 samples per gradient calculation, and a large number of epochs (2000).
-As opposed to other implementations of GAN, we train the discriminator ``to completion,'' and we fix the seed of the stochastic gradient to preserve non\hyp{}randomness of the criterion as a function of structural parameters.
-We find this strategy to be the one that delivers the most reliable estimates, albeit at the cost of being computationally intensive.
-In order to avoid overfitting in the discriminator we make use of callback options that track the evolution of out of sample accuracy measures over epochs.
+Finally, we give details on the tuning parameters for the discriminator.
+Recall that $\mathcal{D}$ is the set of feedforward neural networks with two hidden layers with 20 and 10 neurons, respectively, with the sigmoid activation function.
+We use the R Keras package, namely, the default ADAM optimization algorithm that incorporates the stochastic gradient descent and backpropagation for fast computation of the gradient.
+For the stochastic gradient descent, we select a small batch of 120 samples per gradient calculation and a large number of epochs (2000).
+In contrast to other implementations of GAN, we train the discriminator ``to completion'' and fix the seed of the stochastic gradient before each training to preserve non\hyp{}randomness of the criterion.
+We find that this strategy delivers the most reliable estimates, albeit computationally intensive.
+To avoid overfitting, we make use of callback options that track the evolution of out\hyp{}of\hyp{}sample accuracy measures over epochs.

-In \cref{sec:MC_DFJ} below, we provide evidence that our estimation algorithm can recover the true parameters in a Monte Carlo exercise tailored to the empirical application.